-Over-the-counter (OTC) drugs are medications you can buy for your children without a doctor's prescription.
+Over-the-counter (OTC) drugs are medications you can buy without a doctor's prescription.
 They usually come as pills, capsules or liquids, and are sold in drugstores or supermarkets.

 OTC drugs have information on the bottle or box.
 Always read this information before using the medicine.
 This information tells you: